panzerdp/dmitripavlutin.com/content/posts/122-this-algorithm/index.md

 `this` &mdash; the function invocation context in JavaScript &mdash; behaves differently depending on how the function is invoked.

-So, if you have hard time in determining the value of `this` keyword in a particular situation, I've created an easy algorithm for you to follow.
+So, if you have a hard time determining the value of `this` keyword in a particular situation, I've created an easy algorithm for you to follow.

 While I made the algorithm as accessible as possible, I recommend reading it multiple times and understand the terms that it uses.